awietek/hydradoc/pages/installation.md

 make test
 ```

-This creates the executable "test/tests"
+This creates the executable "test/tests".
+To run the tests execute,

 **Step 2:** Run the tests
 ```bash